What Does porneia Mean?

 3. Where the context is clear, it refers to sex with a prostitute or an unmarried woman.

 In 1 Corinthians 6:15-7:2, Paul uses three words all related to the same sexual sin – porne, porneia and porneuo.
 From the context, Paul is not referring to sexual sin from within marriage but outside:

 Now concerning the things about which you wrote, it is good for a man not to touch a woman.
 But because of immoralities (Gk: porneia), each man is to have his own wife, and each woman is to have her own husband (1 Corinthians 7:1-2).

 Here marriage is seen as an answer to the temptation of premarital sexual sin, porneia.
 This has been the understanding of this verse through church history.

 In Acts fornication – porneia – is one of a number of sins the Gentile Christians were told to avoid:

 But concerning the Gentiles who have believed, we wrote, having decided that they should abstain from meat sacrificed to idols and from blood and from what is strangled and from fornication (Acts 21:25 ).

 While here the meaning of porneia is not immediately clear it should be seen this is referring to pre-marital sex or sex with a prostitute as this was acceptable in Roman and Greek culture.
 But adultery – sex with another man’s wife – has always been a moral offence (and in many societies throughout history punishable).
-This is also the standard in contemporary society – where sex between unmarried people is acceptable, but not adultery.
+This is also the standard in today’s society – where sex between unmarried people is acceptable, but not adultery.

 4. While adultery is sin against your spouse (Mark 10:11), porneia is said to be sin against your own body (1 Corinthians 6:18).
 This makes another distinction of the two words.
 Both sins defile God’s one flesh principle between a man and a woman.